Chart Color Schemes

 Ooralea lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking ahead, a significant population increase in the top quartile of Australia's non-metropolitan areas was forecast, with the suburb expected to increase by 1,323 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.9% in total over the 17 years.
+For projection purposes, AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied to age cohorts as per ABS Greater Capital Region projections released in 2023 using a base year of 2022.
+Nationally, non-metropolitan areas are projected to experience above-median population growth, with the suburb expected to increase by 694 persons to reach approximately 4,556 inhabitants by 2041, reflecting an overall increase of 17.6% over the 16-year period.

 Frequently Asked Questions - Population